Lothian Smallbore Shooting Association: The Association's origins, development and purposes are set out here.

 The Association was formed in 1906, during the period at the beginning of the 20th century which saw the founding of many shooting clubs and associations all over the United Kingdom.
 Shooting of all kinds was encouraged by the Government at that time, at the instigation of Earl Roberts who had despaired at the lack of marksmanship of British soldiers in the Boer War.
 Its aims and purposes then were much the same as they are now, namely to provide a local mechanism to encourage the development of shooting skills.
 However, the difference nowadays is that these skills are no longer of a military nature but relate only to the sport of smallbore target rifle shooting and the Association provides such competitions for the local smallbore rifle clubs.

-Its original name was the Edinburgh and Midlothian Association of Civilian Rifle Clubs, which evolved into the Edinburgh & Midlothian Association of Miniature Rifle Clubs and then to the Edinburgh and Midlothian Smallbore Rifle Association.
+That original name evolved into the Edinburgh & Midlothian Association of Miniature Rifle Clubs and then to the Edinburgh and Midlothian Smallbore Rifle Association.
 Unfortunately it is not known in what years these changes took place, but there’s evidence that the last one might have been in the late 1940s as there are extant medals with that name engraved dated 1950.
 It changed to the current name in 1977 at the time of a reorganisation of local government that year in order to widen its scope to include the whole of the newly-created Lothian Region which combined the old West, Mid and East Lothian counties.
 The opportunity was also taken to include air weapons in the shooting disciplines covered in line with a growing demand (which has since dissipated alarmingly).

 Unfortunately not much is known about the early years of the Association up to the 1960s as records have been lost, but we have a history of regularly producing fine marksmen and women in prone, air rifle and 3P, and clubs whose stars have risen and waned on both the UK and Scottish shooting scenes.
 Edinburgh Citizens RC was a most formidable club for many years from the 1930s to the 1960s, as was EU Alumni some years later in the 1990s.
 Several of our trophies date from the early 1900s and are most impressive.